Bulgarian truck drivers end blockade of traffic to Turkey

 They accused Turkish officials of trying to push them out of the Turkish and Arab transport markets by subjecting them to lengthy customs checks which could last hours and even days.

-They also called for the removal or easing of the limit on the amount of fuel trucks can carry into Turkey, set at 560 litres.
+They also called for the removal or easing of the limit on the amount of fuel trucks can carry into Turkey, set at 560 liters.
 Petrol costs more in Turkey than in Bulgaria.

 The chairman of the Bulgarian association of road transport unions, Mirolyub Stolarski, said it had struck a deal with Turkish officials to have the customs and fuel restrictions suspended until the end of the month.